Efforts to End Homelessness

 The Washington County Department of Housing Services engages in many efforts to prevent and end homelessness in our community.
 Among these are:

 Community Connect.
 An integrated homeless response system serving people at imminent risk and experiencing homelessness.
-Access is available by calling 503-640-3263 or meeting with a homeless outreach worker.
+Access is available by calling 503-640-3263 to schedule an appointment, as well outreach, shelters, County WIC, Oregon Department of Human Services, Hawthorne Walk-In Center, and Family Justice Center can provide housing need assessment for homeless persons.

 Shelter Resources.
 When the temperature drops below freezing, Washington County's Severe Weather Shelters may activate, providing homeless persons with a warm place to stay overnight.
 Shelter resources includes other services for homeless families and individuals.